tijoer/RabbitMQDemo/README.md

 ## 📊 Slides

-I prepared some slides that can be directly accessed with this link.
-For ease of use the slides are made in Markdown.
+I prepared some slides in Markdown format that can be directly accessed with this link.

 [Slides](slides/1.md)